Before the Shot

 -

-Understanding exposure as a decision, not a setting
+Exposure as a deliberate decision, not a default setting

 -